vangaprasannakumar/DEPL/README.md

 - **Attendance History Edit:** Admin can update IN time, OUT time, Permission time, and Remarks on any historical record.
 All edits are logged to `Audit_Log` with the before and after values.

 ### 4.10 Data Protection — Encrypted Biometrics & Automated Backups
 - **Face data encryption:** Face descriptors are encrypted at rest in column Q of `List_of_Empl` using a stream cipher — HMAC-SHA256(`APP_SECRET`, hex IV + counter) generates a keystream XORed against the plaintext, stored as `ENC1:<hex IV>:<base64 ciphertext>`.
 A random IV per save means re-saving identical data produces a different ciphertext each time.
+The HMAC input is a **string** (hex IV + counter), not a raw byte array — Apps Script's JS→Java bridge does not reliably recognize a plain array as a native `byte[]`.
 - Legacy unencrypted values pass through unchanged for backward compatibility; run `migrateEncryptAllFaceData()` once to encrypt everything already on the sheet immediately instead of waiting for a natural re-save.
 - This is a lightweight, dependency-free cipher — Apps Script has no native AES.
 It protects data from casual spreadsheet access; a stronger cryptographic guarantee would require routing through an external KMS.
-- **Automated nightly backups:** `backupAllSheets()` copies `Data`, `Users`, and `List_of_Empl` into a dated spreadsheet inside a "DEPL HRMS Backups" Drive folder every night at 2 AM IST.
+- **Automated nightly backups:** `backupAllSheets()` copies `Data`, `Users`, and `List_of_Empl` into a dated spreadsheet inside a "Capco Workforce Backups" Drive folder every night at 2 AM IST.
 Backups older than 30 days are automatically deleted.
 Install the schedule once with `setupNightlyBackupTrigger()`.

 ### 4.11 Self-Service Password Reset
 - A "Forgot password?" link on the login screen opens a two-step flow: enter a username to receive a 6-digit code by email, then submit the code with a new password.
 - Codes expire after 15 minutes and are single-use.
 Requests are capped at 3 per hour per username to prevent inbox flooding.
 - The server returns an identical, generic response whether or not the username exists — the flow cannot be used to enumerate valid logins.
 - A successful reset clears any active login lockout on that account and appends a `Password Reset` entry to `Audit_Log`.
-- Uses `MailApp.sendEmail()` — no additional API key required, but subject to the deploying Google account's daily email quota (see [Known Limitations](#17-known-limitations)).
+- Uses `MailApp.sendEmail()` — no additional API key required, but subject to the deploying Google account's daily email quota (see [Known Limitations](#18-known-limitations)).

 ### 4.12 In-App Help Guide
 - A slide-down panel (not a full-screen modal) — opens beneath the header on tap, dismissible by tapping outside or the trigger icon again, matching the notification bell's interaction pattern.
 - Content is scoped per screen and per admin/report sub-tab, including a dedicated entry for the Dashboard tab.
-- No separate training manual needed for new HR or Standby-kiosk staff.
+- No separate training manual needed for new HR, Security, or Standby-kiosk staff.

 ---